dnlbowers/battleships/temp.md

   * Make the the AI more intelliegent so that when its last move was a hit it searching the adjasent tiles first before moving back to a randomised firing method.

 ## Credits:
-* Python OOP Tutorial series by Corey Schafer for general reference on working with classes and OOP in general  - [First of six videos in the series](https://youtu.be/ZDa-Z5JzLYM)
-* To get a general idea of the game logic I used this video on the Devpost Youtube channel - https://youtu.be/zSQIGzmcp2I
-* The idea to decorate the board with numbers above and to the side came from Knowledge Mavens you tube channel - https://youtu.be/alJH_c9t4zw
-* Clear console function copied from https://www.delftstack.com/howto/python/python-clear-console/
-* https://www.lucidchart.com/ - used to create the game flow chart
-* Code insitute for providing the template which allowed me gave me a mock terminal to display my game via a webpage.

 # To be deleted when finally deployed